AnD-startup/dev.to/docs/tests/readme.md

 contribute.

-Travis will deploy your pull request to production after CI passes and a member of the DEV team has approved it.
+Travis will deploy your pull request to production after CI passes and a member of the LetsBuild.gg team has approved it.

 Our test suite is not perfect and sometimes a re-run is needed.